SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 elements and preserve their order!
 So somehow, the context of the list carries over into the next computation you want to do on it.

-I also find it useful to think of monads as "containers" or boxes around values.
+In general, I find it useful to think of monads as "containers" or boxes around values.
+In this case, the list `[...]` is a container and the elements are the values.

-An integer value isn't a singleton list by itself, so we have to _return_ the value to put it inside the container - which I think of as "wrapping" the value.
-E.g., wrapping `5` in `[]` to make it the singleton list `[5]`.
+If you take a normal integer, that value isn't a (singleton) list by itself.
+E.g., wrapping `5` isn't a list, but `[5]` is.
+To take an integer like `5` and make it into a singleton list, we have to "wrap it" in square brackets.
+In general this function is called _return_.

-The containers also prevent us from accessing the values directly, so we have to _extract_ them somehow - which I think of as unwrapping them.
-E.g., I can't do `[5] + 3` because I'm trying to add a list of integers to an integer, but I _can_ do `([5] !!
-0) + 3` because now I'm adding an integer to another integer.
+The containers, like `[]`, also prevent us from accessing the values directly, so we have to "unwrap" them somehow.
+E.g., I can't do `[5] + 3` because I'm trying to add a list of integers to an integer, but I _can_ do `map (+ 3) [5]`, because now I'm adding an integer to another integer.
+This function is called _bind_ and is written in Haskell with the symbol `>>=`.

+Note that when we are "extracting" a value in this way, we _must_ pass it to a function that promises to put it back in to the monad.
+There are other ways to just take out the value and use it normally, but then we also lose the context.
+I.e., if I do `([5, 6, 7] !!
+0) + 3`, I can extract `5` without any additional
+context.
+Then I can add it to `3` and get `8` and that's fine, but now the rest of the list is "gone" and I have no way of putting `8` into the list instead of `5`.

 So, monads allow us to perform computations with context in a functional way.
 What's so special about that?
 Well, the number of elements and ordering of the list, depends on the